the-chronomancer/chronotco/README.rst

 ChronoTCO
 ====

+This is a rework of Reza Begheri's tail recursion approach, specifically his article [Python Stack Frames and Tail-Call Optimization](https://towardsdatascience.com/python-stack-frames-and-tail-call-optimization-4d0ea55b0542) and his [Tail Recursion code](https://github.com/reza-bagheri/tail-rec).
+This was not forked due to the significance of the changes: providing Python 3.8x support, eliminating while loops, cleaning up all variable names and flow, stripping out non-decorator functionality, and creating it as an installable pip module that could then be easily digested.

 This is a proof of concept pip (**Python 3.x**) module that provides a decorator implementation of tail call optimization via bytecode manipulation, reducing the space complexity of recursion to **O(1)** (rather than **O(n)**) by manipulating the function structure itself.

 If a function is tail-call recursive and you want to ensure you won't blow the stack, use chronotco!